Oros42/IMSI-catcher/README.md

 # IMSI-catcher
-This program shows you IMSI numbers of cellphones around you.
+This program shows you IMSI numbers, country, brand and operator of cellphones around you.

 /!\ This program was made to understand how GSM network work.
 Not for bad hacking !